buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 ***

-# Changing components while GCMS is on
+# Changing GCMS consumables while running

+Note: All of this is easier done when the GCMS is off, but that's not always possible during a large experiment.

+### WARNINGS:
+* Work quickly, the GCMS can be damaged if the carrier flow is left off for too long while the instrument is running.
+* Wear gloves whenever touching GCMS consumables or other parts, skin oil can damage the GCMS.

-## Changing the septum on the injection port while GCMS is on
+### Changing the septum on the injection port
 1. For each run (or after 100 punctures) replace septa on injection port
-	* This must be done quickly as carrier gas flow must be stopped
 	* It may be easier to remove grill from top of GCMS in case you drop one of the small parts
-	* Use work gloves while replacing septa as the injection port is VERY HOT and skin oils will interfere with the GCMS!!!
 	* Septa replacement
 		1. Open Instrument > Vacuum Control > advanced
 		1. Turn off flow controller to stop flow of carrier gas